No. 230 Squadron RAF: First reformation

 On 1 December 1934, No. 230 Squadron was reformed at RAF Pembroke Dock with Short Singapore flying boats.
 The Squadron used the Singapore until 1938, serving from Aboukir, Alexandria, Lake Timsah, and after a short return to the UK, RAF Seletar.
-On 22 June 1938, the first Short Sunderland flying boat arrived, the aircraft the squadron would be equipped with for the next 20 years, in fact until 28 February 1957, when the squadron was disbanded at Pembroke Dock.
+In 1938, the squadron began converting to the Short Sunderland flying boat, the aircraft it would be equipped with for the next 20 years until its disbandment on 28 February 1957.
+It received its first Short Sunderland on 22 June 1938.